fleming79/ipykernel/README.md

 - [Execute-requests](#kerneljob) are run inside tasks.
 - Multiple namespaces are supported.
 - Uses [ContextVars](#contextvars) for better concurrent execution and to enable multiple namespaces.
-- A [header directive](#header-directives) inserted in the code enables the user to modify how the code is executed (in a task or thread) and what namespace to use.
+- A [kernel directive](#kernel-directive) inserted in the code enables the user to modify how the code is executed (in a task or thread) and what namespace to use.
 - The `Caller` class provides methods to executed code in threads with different event loops and awaiting the result.
 - Uses the anyio function [`wait_readable`](https://anyio.readthedocs.io/en/stable/api.html#anyio.wait_readable) to await ZMQ socket messages.

-### Header directives
+### Kernel directive

-Async-kernel adds the concept of a header directive `#@<execute-mode>, <options>`.
-Code passed in *execute requests* that start with symbols `#@` in the first non-blank line will be interpreted as a header directive.
+Async-kernel adds the concept of a kernel directive `#@<execute-mode>, <options>`.
+Code passed in *execute requests* that start with symbols `#@` in the first non-blank line will be interpreted as a kernel directive.

 The directive can be used to modify how the code is executed and the `namespace_id` to use.